 As agencies continue to announce return-to-office plans for employees, Federal News Network is regularly updating this page.
 If you have a tip about an agency’s return-to-office plans, please contact us by filling out this form.

-This story was last updated Nov.
-30 with details from the Labor Department.
+This story was last updated on Jan.
+31, 2024, with changes from the Social Security Administration, and on Jan.
+23, 2024, with changes from the White House and the Labor Department.
 See the chart and “Individual agency responses” section below for details.

-After months of agencies announcing decreases to telework starting this fall, the Biden administration has taken a more hardline approach to office reentry.
+Many agencies began implementing their planned decreases to telework in fall 2023.
+But left unsatisfied, the Biden administration has taken a more hardline approach to office reentry.

 “Your engagement will be critical to our success,” he said.
 “It will take hard work and focus to make this change, and to consistently communicate with your staff.”

-Zients said agencies should “hit the ground running” in September.
+Zients said agencies should have first “hit the ground running” in September 2023.

 These return-to-office announcements, mostly coming in one by one, do not spell a complete end to telework — agencies that have so far planned out their changes are maintaining a hybrid work environment, but decreasing telework.
 Most of the changes are focused on agencies’ headquarters offices.

 To sort through the details, Federal News Network has made a list of what we know so far about agencies’ return-to-office changes.
 The list is non-exhaustive, and we will continue updating this page as we learn more.

 SSA Commissioner Martin O’Malley announced a planned return-to-office for many employees stationed at agency headquarters and regional offices.
 The exact requirements for SSA staff members depend on their offices, according to a Jan.
 30 all-staff email, obtained by Federal News Network.